QwikDev/qwik/contributing/TRIAGE.md

 It's our job to make sure these enhancements are properly evaluated, prioritized, and brought to life.

-What helps the team to prioritize work is the number of 👍 votes by the community on the a specific issue.
+What helps the team to prioritize work is the number of 👍 votes by the community on a specific issue.

 ### A note about enhancements to the core:

-We are very careful of which features we introduce into the Qwik core, because we know that every new feature adds complexity and maintenance tasks to the codebase.
+We are very careful about which features we introduce into the Qwik core, because we know that every new feature adds complexity and maintenance tasks to the codebase.

 Every feature is being carefully evaluated based on our vision and philosophy of "automatic optimization".

-That's why we'll often encourage the the community to implement a certain feature and evaluate its adoption over time to see if it should actually be part of the core.
+That's why we'll often encourage the community to implement a certain feature and evaluate its adoption over time to see if it should actually be part of the core.

 .